jeremyhansen/rooksguide-cplusplus/README.md

 * The cpp.tex file is the core of the project, and the place where all the chapters are inserted via `\input{}`

-* chap_advancedarith.tex is a decent place to see a fairly well-developed
+* chap_advancedarith.tex is a decent place to see a fairly well-developed chapter

 * Chapter `\sections` should be designated with `\LevelD{My section}` and `\subsections` with `\LevelE{My subsection}`